Ultraviolet (TV serial): Supporting characters

 Jack's fiance whom she is due to marry in the first episode, Kirsty remains oblivious to Jack's fate until the final episode of the series.
-Throughout the series she is keen to discover the truth about Jack, first from Michael who covers up what has really happened and then with a journalist who has unknowingly become infected by vampires himself.
+Throughout the series she is keen to discover the truth about Jack, first from Michael who covers up what has really happened and then with a journalist who eventually becomes a vampire himself.